 These are the four primary ingredients you’ll use when mixing your own e liquid.
 Many vendors actually sell pre-mixed bottles containing your desired PG, VG and nicotine all rolled into one easy bottle.

 While this makes life easier, be warned that this costs more than buying the above ingredients separately.
 It’ll also mean you’re stuck at a set ratio of PG/VG and a set nicotine strength.

 The beauty of having each of the ingredients unmixed in separate bottles?… You get to choose the exact ratios of PG/VG and your desired nicotine strength for each and every mix you do.

-Now that you understand exactly what makes up your typical vape juice, you need a little heads up on what equipment you’ll need to carry out a successful DIY e liquid mix.
+Now that you understand exactly what makes up your typical vape juice, you need a little heads up on what equipment you’ll need to carry out a successful e liquid mix.

 The tools are incredibly simple and can all be purchased at a reasonable price…